laurolins/nanocube/README.md

 5. That's it.
 Point your browser (Firefox, Chrome) to http://localhost:8000 for the viewer.
 If you needed to change the port number in Step 3 above, make sure that you specify the same number here.

+6. If you believe there may be a problem, try running 'nctest.sh' in the scripts subdirectory.
+It will make some queries of the nanocube (change the script if you are not using port 29512) and compare the results to known results that we gathered ourselves.
+If the results match, it will report 'SUCCESS'.

-6. When finished, terminate the nanocube (e.g. Control-C) and then type 'deactivate' on the command-line to shut the virtual python environment down.
+7. When finished, terminate the nanocube (e.g. Control-C) and then type 'deactivate' on the command-line to shut the virtual python environment down.

 For this example we assume you are running everything on your localhost.
 Modify `config.json` accordingly in the `web` folder for